 Why Benzo Addiction Requires Treatment

 Benzo addiction can have severe implications.
 The aftermath can be fatal when coupled with opioids or alcohol since all these substances are depressants.
-When taken together, they cause excessive sedation, potentially resulting in a slowed heart rate that could lead to coma or death.
+When taken together they cause excessive sedation, potentially resulting in a slowed heart rate that could lead to coma or death.
+It is vitally important that those suffering from Benzodiazepine addiction reason proper and immediate treatment.

 While treating benzo addiction can be difficult, it is not impossible.
 However, attempting to quit without proper medical supervision can prove deadly.
-Benzodiazepine withdrawal symptoms are potentially severe and challenging to manage without medical assistance, ranging from tremors, psychosis and seizures to hallucinations.
+Benzodiazepine withdrawal symptoms are potentially severe and challenging to manage without medical assistance, ranging from tremors, psychosis, seizures, and hallucinations.
 Abruptly getting off benzos could trigger these symptoms.
-For this reason, immediate medical attention, which includes benzo detox and other treatment options, is advised.
+For this reason, immediate medical attention, which includes benzo detox and other treatment options, is strongly advised.

 How Is Benzo Addiction Treated?

-Simply getting benzos out of your system is not enough.
-This is because the craving and changes to the brain structure are already set.
+Simply getting benzos out of your system is not enough because the craving and changes to the brain structure are already set.
 Research highlights that without formal addiction treatment, high-dose benzo users are at a high risk of relapse.
 As such, extended treatment for benzo addiction is advised to achieve lasting results.

 Detox